IBM/charts/stable/ibm-mongodb-dev/README.md

 | `dataVolume.existingClaimName`               | Name of the Existing Claim to be used | `nil`                                                    |
 | `dataVolume.size`                            | Size of data volume                   | `8Gi`                                                    |

-The above parameters map to the env variables defined in [mongodb](https://github.ibm.com/tools-for-aps/dsm_on_cloud/tree/master/platform/Kubernetes/IBMCp/Databases/MongoDB).
-For more information please refer to the [mongodb](https://github.ibm.com/tools-for-aps/dsm_on_cloud/tree/master/platform/Kubernetes/IBMCp/Databases/MongoDB) image documentation.
+The above parameters map to the env variables defined in [values.yaml](https://github.ibm.com/IBMPrivateCloud/charts/blob/master/stable/ibm-mongodb-dev/values.yaml).

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,